Placeholder div for background image

 Avoid the extra cost of premium brands.

 Drooling over the latest iPhone release?
-Or, maybe you’ve got your heart set on picking up a Google Pixel 3 once it is released.
+Or, maybe you’ve got your heart set on picking up a Google Pixel 4.
 Consider how it will set back your savings for larger goals like retirement.
 While you may want to have the latest and greatest, it could be costing you in the long run.
 Think of the compound savings that you could be missing out on for the newest tech fad that will be outdated in less than a year anyway.

 Understand the difference between a brand that is considered premium for name alone